 Science and experiments go together hand-in-glove.
-For this Conceptual Physical Science Explorations course, ample laboratory activities are included right within the weekly lessons.
+For this CPS-Astronomy course, ample laboratory activities are included right within the weekly lessons.
 You need not purchase any mail-order lab kit.
-Instead, the materials for these activities, such as white glue, coins, and popsicle sticks, are readily available within your household or a local discount store.
-You'll find these lab activities to be substantial and meaningful allowing the student to apply the concepts of physical science, which is an essential part of the learning cycle.
+Instead, the materials for these activities, such as white glue, coins, and popsicle sticks, are readily available within your household or a discount store.
+You'll find these lab activities to be substantial and meaningful allowing the student to apply the concepts of physics and astronomy, which is an essential part of the learning cycle.
 These lab activities are collated from a the following sources:

 - 1) You'll find the "Think and Do" activities described within the textbook end-of-chapter material.
 These activities tend to be short and sweet, as well as numerous. - 2) We offer "PhET Labs" that make use of computer simulations created through the PhET program sponsored by the University of Colorado.
 The PhET simulations themselves are embedded within a lesson's From Your Instructor (FYI) page.
-For many of these simulations you'll also find within the Doc Share a write-up worksheet that guides the student through a simulation-based activity.

-- 3) Select lab experiments are included from the Conceptual Physics Beyond the Laboratory Manual created by professor Stephanie Blake of Ozarks Technical College, MO.
+For many of these simulations you'll also find within the Doc Share a write-up worksheet that guides the student through a simulation-based activity. - 3) Select lab experiments are included from the Conceptual Physics Beyond the Laboratory Manual created by professor Stephanie Blake of Ozarks Technical College, MO.
 This creative manual features many engaging and mind-opening hands-on experiments utilizing only readily available materials.
-For each activity, after following through a prescribed set of instructions (guided learning), the student is then pushed to create their own experimental procedure on a related subject (inquiry learning). - 4) Our official Conceptual Physical Science Explorations Lab Manual contains about 100 activities, which is way too much for any self-study course.
-So, in conjunction with the above mentioned activites, we have narrowed this down to 18 labs, which we have cut and pasted into documents made available to you through the FYI pages.
+For each activity, after following through a prescribed set of instructions (guided learning), the student is then pushed to create their own experimental procedure on a related subject (inquiry learning). - 4) We have selected relevant labs from our official Conceptual Physical Science Lab Manual and made them available to you through the FYI pages of this course.
 Like the other activities, these too require materials that should be readily available.
 For example, to measure a star's ascension, you need only a straw, protractor, pencil, and a weighted string.